IEDMS/standard-bkt/readme.txt

      For example '-s 1.3.1' would be by skill structure (classical) with Conjugate Gradient Descent and Hestenes-Stiefel formula, '-s 2.1' would be by student structure fit using Baum-Welch method.
--S : perform scaling of forward/backward variables: 0 - off (default), 1 - on.
-     Only allowed for Baum-Welch solver ('-s 1.1' setting), otherwise auto-set to off.
 -e : tolerance of termination criterion (0.01 for parameter change default);
      could be computed by the change in log-likelihood per datapoint, e.g.
     '-e 0.00001,l'.